oracle-livelabs/apex/social-media-app/2-build-the-data-model/2-build-the-data-model.md

     ![Review and Run](images/review-run.png "")

 2. In this case, we have used APEX **Quick SQL** shorthand to generate the SQL script that we will run to build the database objects.
 This could also be done manually through APEX Object Browser or even by manually typed code.

  Save SQL Script with a name **db objects** and Click **Run**

     ![Save the Quick SQL script](images/save-quick-sql.png "")

-3. Review the summary and then click **Run Now**.s
+3. Review the summary and then click **Run Now**.

     ![Run now button is displayed](images/run-now.png)